Fusroda-h/ppl/README.md

 [PoseLib](https://github.com/vlarsson/PoseLib) is licensed under the BSD 3-Clause license.

 ## Acknowledgement

-[List any references you cited in your paper here.]
 - This work was partly supported by the National Research Foundation of Korea(NRF) grants funded by the Korea government(MSIT), Institute of Information & communications Technology Planning & Evaluation (IITP) grant funded by the Korea government(MSIT) (Artificial Intelligence Graduate School Program(Hanyang University)) and Hanyang University.